ReactorKit/ReactorKit/README.md

     }
     ```

-* You must create a ViewReactor outside of the View.
-Pass the ViewReactor to the initializer if the View is not reusable.
-Pass the ViewReactor to the `configure(reactor:)` method if the View is reusable.
+* You must create a reactor outside of a view and pass it to the view's `reactor` property.

     **Bad**

     ```swift
-    class MyViewController {
+    class MyView: UIView, View {
+      init() {
-      let reactor = MyViewReactor()
+        self.reactor = MyViewReactor()
       }
+    }
     ```

     **Good**

     ```swift
+    let view = MyView()
-    let reactor = MyViewReactor(provider: provider)
+    view.reactor = MyViewReactor(provider: provider)
-    let viewController = MyViewController(reactor: reactor)
     ```

-* The ServiceProvider should be created and passed to the first-most View.
+* The ServiceProvider should be created once and passed to the first-most View.

     ```swift
     let serviceProvider = ServiceProvider()